jedbro/initialstate-smartapp/README.md

-# Initial State SmartThings SmartApp
+# Initial State Hubitat For  - WORK IN PROGRESS

 This repository is a host of the Initial State Event Sender - a SmartThings SmartApp intended to make easy the process of sending events that occur on a SmartThings network to Initial State for visualization.